Bella Araujo Shows Off Amazing Curves In Scanty Red Bikini

 “You body is amazing,” a third user added.

-“Omg super hot and sexy, I love your figure,” a fourth individual asserted, following their compliment with a string of red-heart emoji.
+“Omg super hot and sexy, I love your figure,” a fourth individual asserted, adding a string of red-heart, heart-eyes, rose, and fire emoji.

-Bella has updated her social media account with a great deal of sizzling content this past week.
-On September 6, she dazzled her followers once again when she rocked a yellow crop top, and a pair of skintight jeans, as reported by The Inquisitr.
+Bella has updated her social media account with a lot of sizzling content this week.
+On September 6, she dazzled her followers when she rocked a scanty yellow crop top, and a pair of skintight jeans that once more displayed her insane curves, as reported by The Inquisitr.
 That post has garnered more than 18,000 likes, proving to be a hit with fans.